Teething is often blamed for sleep problems in babies. But many studies show that

 routine every time a tooth appears, you’ll never succeed in maintaining a consistent

-.
+sleep routine.
 Instead, your baby will feel confused.
 All it takes is one or two nights

 breaking the rules for your baby to start waking up at the wrong time again.